-- Leaders demonstrated the capacity to implement systems and processes to support the delivery of high-quality care.
+- Leaders at all levels within the service were visible and approachable.
+They worked closely with the small team of staff to make sure they prioritised compassionate and inclusive leadership. - The service was part of a national organisation which implemented extensive governance and management systems.
+This provided a range of local and centralised reporting mechanisms and quality assurance monitoring processes to support the safe delivery of care. - Leaders demonstrated the capacity to implement systems and processes to support the delivery of high-quality care.
 Leaders were knowledgeable about issues and priorities relating to the quality and future of services.
-They understood the challenges and had developed clinical strategies focused upon key areas including clinical governance, risk management, and the use of technology. - Leaders at all levels within the service were visible and approachable.
-They worked closely with the small team of staff to make sure they prioritised compassionate and inclusive leadership. - There was a clear local, regional and national staffing structure in place across the organisation and staff were aware of their individual roles and responsibilities.
+They understood the challenges and had developed clinical strategies focused upon key areas including clinical governance, risk management, and the use of technology. - There was a clear local, regional and national staffing structure in place across the organisation and staff were aware of their individual roles and responsibilities.
 The provider had identified individual members of staff to assume lead roles in key areas.
 For example, safeguarding and infection prevention and control. - There were open lines of communication between staff based within the service and those working at a regional and national level and also those employed by the service on a sessional basis.
 Staff we spoke with felt well supported and described leaders within the service as approachable.
 Staff told us they had regular formal and informal one-to-one interaction with managers.
 Staff spoke of regular team meetings they had attended, and we saw records of those meetings.